-Cordon Bleu Chicken and Mushroom Sauce, a recipe known throughout the world; it is a simple way to prepare chicken that will still impress your family.
+Cordon Bleu Chicken & Mushroom Sauce, a recipe known throughout the world; a simple way to prepare chicken that will still impress your family.

 You wouldn't believe that Cordon Bleu Chicken is one of the most searched-for dishes in our blog.